-Incorporated by Reference to SEC Filing Exhibit No. - Filed Exhibit Description Form Date Exhibit No. Filed with this Form 10-K ++10.30 Seventh Amendment to the Amended and Restated Research, Collaboration & License Agreement dated September 28, 2021 by and between Amicus Therapeutics, Inc. and the Trustees of the University of Pennsylvania.
-X 21 List of Subsidiaries Х 23.1 Consent of Independent Registered Public Accounting Firm. Х 31.1 Certification of Principal Executive Officer Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934. Х 31.2 Certification of Principal Financial Officer Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934. Х 32.1 Certificate of Principal Executive Officer pursuant to 18 U.S.C.
+Incorporated by Reference to SEC Filing Exhibit No. Filed Exhibit Description Form Date Exhibit No. Filed with this Form 10-K 10.17 Amendment to Employment and Confidentiality Agreements dated September 28, 2021 by and between the Registrant and Hung Do.
+Form 8-K 9/29/2021 10.8 10.18 Employment Agreement dated February 18, 2020 between the Registrant and David Clark Х 10.19 Employment Agreement dated February 18, 2020 between the Registrant and Jeffrey Castelli Х 10.20 Loan Agreement, dated as of July 17, 2020, by and among Amicus Therapeutics International Holding Ltd, as Borrower, Amicus Therapeutics, Inc. as Parent and a Guarantor, certain subsidiaries of Parent as additional Guarantors, and Hayfin Services LLP as Agent for certain lenders Form 10-Q 8/10/2020 10.2 10.21 Form of Board Restricted Stock Unit Award Agreement under the Amended and Restated 2007 Equity Incentive Plan Form 10-K 3/1/2021 10.39 10.22 Form of Board Stock Option Award Agreement under the Amended and Restated 2007 Equity Incentive Plan Form 10-K 3/1/2021 10.41 10.23 Form of Stock Option Award Agreement under the Amended and Restated 2007 Equity Incentive Plan Form 10-K 3/1/2021 10.42 10.24 Form of Restricted Stock Unit Award Agreement under the Amended and Restated 2007 Equity Incentive Plan Form 10-K 2/24/2022 10.25 ++10.25 License Agreement dated December 22, 2022, by and between Amicus Therapeutics, Inc. and the Trustees of the University of Pennsylvania Х ++10.26 Mutual Termination Agreement dated December 22, 2022, by and between Amicus Therapeutics, Inc. and the Trustees of the University of Pennsylvania. Х 21 List of Subsidiaries Х 23.1 Consent of Independent Registered Public Accounting Firm. Х 31.1 Certification of Principal Executive Officer Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934. Х 31.2 Certification of Principal Financial Officer Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934. Х 32.1 Certificate of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350 and Section 906 of the Sarbanes-Oxley Act of 2002. Х 32.2 Certificate of Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350 and Section 906 of the Sarbanes-Oxley Act of 2002. Х 101 The following financial information from this Annual Report on Form 10-K for the year ended December 31, 2021, formatted in Inline XBRL (Extensible Business Reporting Language) and filed electronically herewith: (i) the Consolidated Balance Sheets; (ii) the Consolidated Statements of Operations; (iii) the Consolidated Statements of Comprehensive Loss; (iv) the Consolidated Statements of Cash Flows; (v) and the Notes to the Consolidated Financial Statements. х 104 The cover page from the Annual Report on Form 10-K for the year ended December 31, 2021 formatted in Inline XBRL (included in Exhibit 101). Х
+Section 1350 and Section 906 of the Sarbanes-Oxley Act of 2002. Х ated by Reference SEC Filing Exhibit No. Filed Exhibit Description Form Date Exhibit No. Filed with this Form 10-K 101 The following financial information from this Annual Report on Form 10-K for the year ended December 31, 2021, formatted in Inline XBRL (Extensible Business Reporting Language) and filed electronically herewith: (i) the Consolidated Balance Sheets; (ii) the Consolidated Statements of Operations; (iii) the Consolidated Statements of Comprehensive Loss; (iv) the Consolidated Statements of Cash Flows; (v) and the Notes to the Consolidated Financial Statements. x 104 The cover page from the Annual Report on Form 10-K for the year ended December 31, 2021 formatted in Inline XBRL (included in Exhibit 101). Х